-We're thrilled to offer patients nutrition counseling in our Dedham Care Center.
 For many urologic/urogynecologic conditions, dietary changes are often first-line treatments.
-Today, we invited our registered dietitian, Elle Wittneben, to answer questions about an appropriate topic for Men's Health Month: lycopene and prostate health.
+Today, we're discussing an appropriate topic for Men's Health Month: lycopene and prostate health.

 What is lycopene?